The anterior cruciate ligament, or ACL, is part of the knee. Damage to the ACL is one of the more common, serious, and painful knee injuries.

 An ACL injury develops when the ACL, a ligament that links the thighbone and shinbone, stretches beyond its capacity and tears.

 This type of injury frequently occurs during active sports that involve a lot of jumping and rapid starts and stops.
-More than 70% of ACL injuries occur without any contact or blow to the knee.
+More than

 When a person has an ACL injury, it is fairly common for there to be injuries to other parts of the knee, including the cartilage, tendons, and bones.